Mini Session Guide: What to Know Before Booking a Mini Session in Austin, TX

 What is included in a mini session?

 • All the digital files.
-The price structure includes a set number of images.
-Anything beyond that amount can be purchased.
+The price structure typically includes a set number of images with the option to upgrade to a full gallery.

-What factors to consider before booking a mini session
+What to consider before booking a mini session

 A mini session might be right for you if…

-1. If your kids are a school aged or older.
+1. Your kids are a school aged or older.

-2. If you’re looking to try out a new photographer.
+2. You’re looking to try out a new photographer.

-3. If you feel comfortable in front of the camera.
+3. You feel comfortable in front of the camera.

-4. If you are pretty confident your family would be cooperative.
+4. You are pretty confident your family would be cooperative.

-5. If you only need a few good photos.
+5. You only need a few good photos.

 A mini session may NOT be right for your family if…

-1. If you or your kids are shy around new people.
-5 and under can struggle with a mini session because they are still learning how to understand and express their feelings and that is ok.
+That doesn’t mean you can’t get great photos of your child at a mini session, but that sometimes they can be a bit unpredictable.
+Children age 5 and under can struggle with a mini session because they are still learning how to understand and express their feelings and that is ok.
 Little kids can take extra time to be comfortable and warm up to new people.
+You know your kids best and can likely predict how they may act in a new situation.
+(This is why I send out a little booklet you can show them leading up to their session to help them get prepared.)

 Sign up to my newsletter and be the first to find out about mini sessions I offer throughout the year!